On this page:

 - may not have a particular effect.

-Traders also must not tell a consumer that they are required to pay for any rights equivalent to a consumer guarantee.
-This means that, when selling an extended warranty, a trader or manufacturer should be very clear exactly what it offers over and above the consumer guarantees.
+Businesses also must not tell a consumer that they are required to pay for any rights equivalent to a consumer guarantee.
+This means that, when selling an extended warranty, a supplier or manufacturer should be very clear exactly what it offers over and above the consumer guarantees that apply automatically.

 Consumers cannot agree to give up their rights to any consumer guarantees.